OCC's Nursing Handbook

 This mark will be used sparingly and only when an emergency prevents a student from completing course work during the regular College session.
 Before the faculty assigns an incomplete, the student is responsible for completing a written agreement with them.
 This agreement details the requirements to be met for the completion of the incomplete.
 The student will not be registered for a course in which he or she has a current mark of I. Without prior faculty-initiated action to change the Incomplete, this mark will become a WS one year subsequent to its original issue.

-Students returning to complete an I mark must successfully complete the Medication Calculation Proficiency Test by the third theory course meeting.
+Students returning to complete an I mark in all courses except NUR 1290 and NUR 1410 must successfully complete the Medication Calculation Proficiency Test by the first theory course meeting.
 With the exception of the Medication Calculation Proficiency Test, all other previous grades are counted and the student may not be rescored on any previously taken exams or assignments.

 For more information about incomplete marks, refer to the College grading policies.